📚 Writing Guide

 Introduction

-In recent years, governments in countries like Brazil, the UK, and elsewhere have considered or have already taken steps to crack down on social media platforms in an attempt to control misinformation, hate speech, and other harmful content.
+In recent years, governments around the world have considered or have already taken steps to crack down on social media platforms in an attempt to control misinformation, hate speech, and other harmful content.
+Countries like Brazil and the UK have made headlines for their aggressive interventions, and by 2026 similar debates have intensified across the EU, Australia, and parts of Southeast Asia.
 While the intention may be to protect the public from hate and misinformation, such bans pose serious threats to the right to free speech.
 Bans set a dangerous precedent for censorship, silencing dissent, and establishing an Orwellian Big Brother type of dictatorship.
 This essay will argue that banning social media platforms is harmful to a free society and counterproductive to the aims of democratic government.

 Body Paragraphs